palletops/docudata/lein-docudata/README.md

 ## Configuration

-The `:docudata` profile is automatically added by the `docudata` task, and can be used to customise the output file path using the `:output-file` key (defaults to `target/docudata.edn`) and input source paths using the `:source-paths` key (defaults to your projects `:source-paths`).
+The `:docudata` key can be passed a map to configure docudata.

+To customise the output file path, use the `:output-file` key (defaults to `target/docudata.edn`).
+For the  input source paths use the `:source-paths` key (defaults to your projects `:source-paths`).

+Use the `:exclude-keywords` key to specify a sequence of keywords to remove from the var metadata.

+The `:docudata` profile is automatically added by the `docudata` task.

 ## License